dalvi2312/WhatsApp-Chat-Analyzer/README.md

   Graphs for daily activity, word clouds, emoji distributions, and more.

 - **Web App Deployment**
-  Frontend + backend integrated and deployed on Heroku for live usage.
+  Frontend + backend integrated and deployed for live usage.

 ---